micropython/micropython/docs/esp32/general.rst

 * I2S: 2.
 * Programming: using BootROM bootloader from UART.
 Due to external FlashROM and always-available BootROM bootloader, ESP32 is not brickable.

+For more information the the ESP32 datasheet: https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf

 Scarcity of runtime resources